keyboardcrunch/fastapi_route_plugin_example/readme.md

-# FastAPI Route Plugin Framework
+# FastAPI Route Plugin Example

 This repository contains a working example for automatically importing 'plugins' to extend FastAPI routes.